 I also tried two of the bites.
 I had Hazelnut and Chocolate and Cacao and Vanilla.
 They weren’t bad necessarily but they did taste like healthy versions of cookie dough and for the price, I’d rather go for the smoothies or harvest bowls.
-I’d personally skip these in the future but they are a nice energy bite for every now and then!
+I think I would skip these in the future but they are a nice energy bite for every now and then!

 Is Daily Harvest good for you?

 In my opinion, Daily Harvest is jam-packed with fruits, veggies, and superfoods.
 It’s a great way to get additional servings of all of these things into your daily diet.
 They make eating healthy not only a breeze, but taste good too.

 I love that they fit a lot of organic fruits and vegetables into their meals.
 Things like brussels sprouts, black sesame, red pepper, cacao nib, vanilla bean, and dragon fruit to name a few.
 It’s hard to beat the convenience factor of Daily Harvest.
 They offer weekly plans for many dietary needs and often introduce new items.

 They offer so many different options that you can add a lot of nutritional value into at least one meal a day.
 It can depend on your particular diet and needs what “good for you” really means, but overall I think it’s a great addition to most meal plans!

 So, Is Daily Harvest Worth It?